micahlmartin/xcontroller/README.md

 };
 ```

-If you're not using express you can manully register the callbacks
+If you're not using express or you want to manually register the callbacks

 ```javascript
 var controllers = require('express-controller');